FAQs for the Local Emergency Directive

 Are public trails and trailheads open?

 Hiking and walking trails across the City are open.
-Visitors are encouraged to keep six feet apart from others, not congregate with people who are not from their household, encouraged to use face coverings, and urged not use trails if they or anyone in their household is experiencing COVID-19 symptoms.
+Visitors are encouraged to keep six feet apart from others, not congregate with people who are not from their household, required to use face coverings if it is not feasible to maintain 6 feet of distance from other people, and urged not use trails if they or anyone in their household is experiencing COVID-19 symptoms.
 View a complete list of walking paths.

 When will the El Paso Zoo open?